-- 1.01 SCOPE OF WORK. - A. The work shall consist of furnishing labor, materials and performing all work necessary to install, maintain, operate and remove (at Floyd Boulevard) temporary traffic control signals in the City of Sioux City, Iowa, as shown on the plans and as specified in these Special Provisions and contract documents, as directed by the Engineer, and in those sections of the Iowa DOT's Standard Specifications for Highway and Bridge Construction, Series 2009, that are either directly or by reference included herewith to result in a complete and finished job. - B. Detailed Special Provisions, as included in these "Specifications and Contract Documents" or as may be embodied in the plans in the form of notes or details, modifying these Special Provisions in particular cases shall supersede and control these Special Provisions in those particulars.
+1.01 SCOPE OF WORK.

+A. The work shall consist of furnishing labor, materials and performing all work necessary to install, maintain, operate and remove (at Floyd Boulevard) temporary traffic control signals in the City of Sioux City, Iowa, as shown on the plans and as specified in these Special Provisions and contract documents, as directed by the Engineer, and in those sections of the Standard Specifications that are either directly or by reference included herewith to result in a complete and finished job.